SEMINAR SERIES

 • Bryan Hochstein (MKT) Diversity Sells: Investigating how DEI Manifests in Sales and its Impact of Firm, Team, and Individual Performance

-• Traviss Cassidy (EC) Ethnic Favoritism and Fiscal Discretion
+• Traviss Cassidy (Econ) Ethnic Favoritism and Fiscal Discretion

 • Jing Li (PhD ST) On transformation discriminant analysis